allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 After another debugging session that ended with fixing a typo in the test builder, I was full of anger and I decided to get rid of map-based builders.
-To make a [decision](https://www.youtube.com/watch?v=EauykEv_2iA), I started experiments with different approaches to see what fits us the most.
+To make a [decision](https://www.youtube.com/watch?v=EauykEv_2iA), I started experiments with different approaches to see what would fit us the best.

-The "classic", method-based builders seem to be the best if you care about type-safety and IDE hints.
+The “classic”, method-based builders seem to be the best if you care about type-safety and IDE hints.
 On the other hand, you have to repeat the build method.